What You Need To Know About ATF eForms in 2023

-For quite some time, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) had been teasing us about an upcoming change that was guaranteed to shake up silencer sales: the ATF Form 4 would be moving to an online submission format.
-Well, that time is now – ATF Form 4 submissions are now electronic!
+For years, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) teased us about an upcoming change that was guaranteed to shake up silencer sales: the ATF Form 4 would be moving to an online submission format.
+Well, that time is now – ATF Form 4 submissions became electronically available on December 23, 2021.

 Previously, the Form 4 was a paper-based form that had to be snail-mailed to the ATF.
 Thankfully, electronic Form 4 submissions are now back and available for everyone to use.